mah0x211/lua-plut/README.md

 - `val:any`: the value of the last segment of the specified pathname.
 - `err:error`: an error object.
-- `glob:table`: holds the value on the route up to the last segment.
+- `glob:table`: holds the values on the route up to the last segment.